-Customer relationships have a finite useful life and are carried at cost less accumulated amortisation and impairment and mainly represents the value to be derived from relationship with customers which were acquired during the year (note 47.3).
+Customer relationships have a finite useful life and are carried at cost less accumulated amortisation and impairment and mainly represents the value to be derived from relationship with customers.
 Amortisation is calculated using the straight-line method to allocate the cost over their estimated useful lives, which is estimated as 5 years.